Why a Lover's Touch Is So Powerful

 Touch is the first sense to develop, and the primary means of providing love to a baby.
 In a review of studies on touch, Alberto Gallace and Charles Spence (2010) describe the positive effects of touch:

-Gallace and Spence argue that that even the briefest touch from another person can elicit strong emotional experiences.
-They further indicate that the amount and nature of touch is different from one culture to another:
+Gallace and Spence argue that even the briefest touch from another person can elicit strong emotional experiences.
+They further indicate that the amount and nature of touch are different from one culture to another: